quicktheories/QuickTheories/README.md

 2. Support for shrinking
 3. Independent of test api (JUnit, TestNG etc)

 It turned out that number 2 was the hard bit as it had many implications for the design.
+The approach was completely changed between releases in the 0.x and 1.x series.

+As of 1.x shrinking uses an approach similar to the python library hypothesis, whereby shrinking is unaware of the type it is generating.
+This approach is less flexible than the original approach but allows Gens to be freely composed together while greatly reducing the size of the codebase.

 ## Background